 Debt Consolidation Reduces Debt

-One of the biggest debt consolidation truths and myths is that it doesn’t actually reduce your debt.
+One of the biggest debt consolidation myths is that it doesn’t actually reduce your debt.
 Your debt also isn’t forgiven and instead you are paying off your whole debt with a loan.
 If you want to eliminate or reduce your debt then you need to look into debt settlement, which usually involves hiring a debt settlement company to work with your creditors to reduce your debt.
 This may sound like a better option and a good choice but it usually destroys your credit and can be costly.
 This is why debt consolidation is often chosen instead of debt settlement, despite different debt consolidation truths and myths out there.

 You Always Will Save on Interest